 Most local coiffeurs offer a discount for student and children’s haircuts.
 But if your kids need more incentive to sit still long enough to trim their locks, try taking them to one of these child-friendly salons.

 Your kids will love this colorful and laid-back salon, which has rocking horse chairs for the little ones, TV screens in front of each seat and a play area with books and video games.
-They have 3 salons around Paris, and at their Square Montholon salon you can also pick up clothing and accessories for kids up to 12 while you’re waiting.
-Cuts from 18€ and up (Mom can get her hair done too)!
+They have 2 salons in Paris, and at their Square Montholon salon you can also pick up clothing and accessories for kids up to 12 while you’re waiting.
+Cuts from 18€ and up (Moms and dads can get their hair done too!)

 Square Montholon: 4 rue Papillon 75009 Paris.
 Tel: +33 (0) 1 42 46 76 81